 This wonderful, large vintage basket measures 13.5”w X 9.5”h. $300 (TUCSON)

 A small nicely woven bee basket by Francis Stevens.
 3.25 inches and $75.
-Four red centipedes surrounded by coyote tracks are on this older basket woven by Molly Jose.
-7.5 inches and $180l Next is a six petal squash design from the 1950s-1960s.
-9.5 inches and $150.
-Last is a small open stitch basket by Lilian Flores.
-6.25 inches and $36.
+This Man in the Maze basket was woven by Doris Jose using the green yucca for the maze.
+6.75 inches and SOLD.
+Last is an open stitch basket by Barbara Juan.
+6 inches and $40.
 (All in Tucson).

 The maze pattern design is generally believed to represent the path that I’itoi - Elder Brother - took to his home near the base of Baboquivari Peak in order to evade anyone who might follow him.
 Relatives of the Tohono O’odham, the Pima or Akimel O’odham (River People), are recorded as having said that it was the floor plan of a home built by Se-eh-ha to confound his enemies.
 More recently the story has evolved into the maze as symbolizing the path of life.
 There is some disagreement as to whether the figure is entering or leaving the maze.
 The version that has the figure entering, holds that the small ‘nook’ near the center is where one sits and reflects upon one’s life before completing the journey.
 Regardless of the version, the design lends itself nicely to the path-of-life interpretation as while it has no shortcuts, there are no dead-ends either, and the entire path must be followed in order to complete the journey.